Learn the possibilities this multifunctional hangar door design offers.

 The hangar door is made from structural steel and the load is imposed onto the wheels.
 This engineering advantage means bottom rolling doors can be much wider and taller than most alternatives.
 For this reason alone, it’s a popular choice for aircraft, rockets and boats.

 If you’re like most, you rarely pause to consider any impact the choice of door has on the functionality of the building.
 Colors, architectural detail and landscaping all contribute to a building, but make no mistake, functionality inevitably suffers if the door doesn’t deliver.
 But this isn’t just about aesthetics.
 The right door can directly benefit the bottom line, both right away and over the long term— so the door should never be an afterthought.
+Learn more about choosing a Bottom Rolling Hangar Doors for your Aircraft.

 In a busy hangar, the door gets opened and closed so frequently that temperatures inside go up and down like a rollercoaster; some doors may remain open all day.
 That isn’t such a big deal in a private hangar, but it’s a much different story if people are working on a plane, or there’s office space to consider.